Esri/storymap-tour/README.md

 In addition to the workflow supported by the interactive builder, you can use any point Feature Service, Map Service, Shapefile or CSV as a Map Tour data source if you follow some rules.
-To use a layer, simply add it into your webmap through ArcGIS Online web map viewer, see (FAQ)[#which-web-map-layer-will-be-used) to learn more about which web map layer will be used.
+To use a layer, simply add it into your webmap through ArcGIS Online web map viewer, consult [FAQ](#which-web-map-layer-will-be-used) to learn more about which web map layer will be used.

 ### Using a CSV

-The interactive builder now support importing CSV into your webmap and will give you detailed error if something goes wrong.
+The interactive builder support importing CSV, it will give you detailed information if your CSV doesn't match the requirements.
-If you are looking to reuse a CSV created for a previous version of Map Tour, note that to be able to use the interactive builder, you will need to have a color field.

 ### Using an existing Feature Service, Map Service or Shapefile